vanmars/cms_portfolio/README.md

 ## Known Bugs

-* Registration form does not add first, last, and user name to database.
+* Although registration form contains fields for first, last, and user name, upon submission these entries are not saved to the database.
 I suspect the problem is in the views devise folder.

 ## Items to Improve

-* Complete final stretch specification.
-* Add integration tests
+* Though testing was not the goal of this project, it would be good form to add integration tests
 * Refactor controllers
 * Make devise user flash messages white for readability